-Bettina M. Beech, DrPH, MPH, is the Associate Provost for Strategic Initiatives and Population Health Research and Professor of Health Systems and Population Health Sciences at the University of Houston.
-Before her transition to the University of Houston, was the Founding Dean of the John D. Bower School of Population Health and the Founding Executive Director for the Myrlie Evers-Williams Institute for the Elimination of Health Disparities at the University of Mississippi Medical Center (UMMC).
+Bettina M. Beech, DrPH, MPH, was the Founding Dean of the John D. Bower School of Population Health and Founding Executive Director for the Myrlie Evers-Williams Institute for the Elimination of Health Disparities at UMMC.
 Dr. Beech is a population and public health scientist and a leading expert in family studies examining cardiometabolic risk factors among African American youth, and the science of research training and mentoring among groups underrepresented in biomedical science.
-She currently serves as the Science Director of UMMC-GTEC.
+She served as Principal Investigator (2018-2020) and Science Director (2020-2021) of UMMC-GTEC.

 Marino A. Bruce, Ph.D., MSRC, MDiv, is a sociologist who conducts studies integrating the full range of determinants influencing chronic kidney disease and cardiovascular disease among African American males.
 Dr. Bruce served as a core faculty mentor (2018-2021) and Principal Investigator (2020-2021) of UMMC-GTEC.